 7. Buy two of everything

 Omg I know you hate me right now.
 You're thinking I've lost my mind.
 But I'm entirely serious.
 Keep a spare set of your favorite products in a cute little makeup bag (like this one ) and stash it in your purse, in your mudroom where you keep your keys or somewhere else you will remember to grab it on your way out the door.
-I would not recommend keeping your spare makeup in the car - summer heat will ruin it.
+I would not recommend keeping your spare makeup in the car - extreme temperatures will ruin it.
 Keeping a spare set will ensure you're not running through your home looking for your products when it is time to go.
-And that you aren't rummaging through your car trying to find that misplaced foundation when doing your makeup at home.
+And that you aren't rummaging through your car trying to find that misplaced foundation or lip gloss when doing your makeup at home.
 It is absolutely worth the investment.
-As usual, if you try it and disagree, you are welcome to send me nasty emails.

 Do you have any tips for doing your makeup in the car?
 Any fave products?
 Give a shout and let me know!